Thinkers who foreshadowed systems thinking

 Find that page for a link to the next System Theory for Architects Tutorial in London.

 The role of system architects is to observe baseline systems, envisage target systems, and describe both.

 So, you might assume architects are taught about system theory and systems thinking; but this is far from the case.

-How humans came to conceptualise the world in terms of systems was discussed in the science and philosophy of systems thinking,
+How humans evolved to conceptualise the world in terms of systems was discussed in the science of systems theory,

 See that paper for notes on: